 On seeclickfix, LCI said that they were at the property in December and assigned a case number for inspection, but no progress seems to have been made.
 The property continues to literally fall apart.

-310 Winthrop Ave.
-New Haven, CT - Edgewood
+364 Edgewood Ave New Haven, Connecticut - Edgewood

 Report of child abuse: the parents of children at this address are teaching their children to ride ATVs and dirt bikes on the street, sidewalks and in the edgewood mall and park.